QazmoQwerty/error-reporter/README.md

 ## Adding to Your Project

-Simply copy `reporter.cpp` somewhere into to your project's directories.
+Simply copy `reporter.hpp` somewhere into to your project's directories.

 ## How to Use